softwareconstruction240/softwareconstruction/chess/4-database/database.md

 1. Add the ability to create your database and tables, if they don't exist, when your server starts up.
 1. Iteratively write a test for each of your Data Access interface methods along with the backing MySQL code.
 1. Ensure that all provided pass off tests work properly, including the DatabaseTests added for this assignment, and the StandardAPITests from the previous assignment.

+## Getting Started
+Complete the [Getting Started](getting-started.md) instructions before working on this phase.

 ## Making Database Connections